dezyne/community/substatemachine_Dezyne2_5_x/README.md

 ## Event forwarding

-This is implemented by adding a special requires port to the component that on every event does a synchronous call-back.
+This is implemented by adding a special requires port (IReflector) to the component that on every event does a synchronous call-back.
 This construction is also referred to as reflector pattern.
 The forward raises an event and the call-back is stored in the output event queue of the component.
 It will be processed once the full statement block that contained the forward has been executed.
 The call back will be captured in the SSM and will e.g. be mapped on a dedicated "on entry" event.